 Interest rate shocks can also have an impact on the loss-absorbing capacity of technical provisions (LAC TP).
 Article 83 of the Delegated Regulations requires to report this impact separately from the SCR Interest rate scenario.
-As the LAC TP is not applicable in a leading up scenario, the change from a leading up scenario towards a leading down scenario explains the non-zero LAC TP in 2020.
+The leading down scenario explains the non-zero LAC TP in 2021.

 When determining the Net Solvency Capital Requirement, the loss-absorbing capacity of deferred taxes may be set off against the Basic Solvency Capital Requirement.
-Athora Netherlands has examined whether, following a loss of the same size as the (pre-tax) SCR shock, future profits will be sufficient to be able to recover, partially or fully, the change in deferred tax assets caused by that loss.
-The Loss-Absorbing Capacity Deferred Taxes (LAC DT) in the SCR is set at 0% for its legal entities, except for legal entities with a net Deferred Tax Liability (DTL).
-In these cases the Loss-Absorbing Capacity of Deferred Taxes equals the net DTL-position.
-LAC DT of the group entity Athora Netherlands has been determined as the consolidated sum of its legal insurance entities.
-As VIVAT Schade was the only entity with a DTL position and therefore LAC DT, the resulting LAC DT is now after the carve-out for all entities prudently set at zero.
+Athora Netherlands has examined for SRLEV and Proteq whether, following a loss of the same size as the (pre-tax) SCR shock, future profits will be sufficient to be able to recover, partially or fully, the change in deferred tax assets caused by that loss.